-On the question raised by the hon.
-Member for Oxford West and Abingdon (Layla

-	Moran), this week meetings of China’s National People’s Congress are taking

-	place behind closed doors.
-We understand that the agenda includes proposals for

-	changes to Hong Kong’s election processes.
-Although the detail is yet to be

-	revealed, these measures might include changes to the election of the Chief

-	Executive, the removal of district councillors from the Chief Executive election

-	committee and the possible introduction of vetting for those standing for public

-	office to ensure that they are described as patriots who govern Hong Kong.
-Such

-	measures, if introduced, would be a further attack on Hong Kong’s rights and

-	freedoms.

-	Ahead of possible developments this week, the United Kingdom has raised our

-	concerns, including with the Chinese Ministry of Foreign Affairs, the Hong Kong

-	Government and the Chinese embassy in London, as have many of our international

-	partners.
-The Chinese and Hong Kong authorities can be in no doubt about the

-	seriousness of our concerns.
-Given recent developments, including the imposition

-	of the national security law last year, the imposition of new rules to

-	disqualify elected legislators in November and the mass arrests of activists in

-	January, we are right to be deeply concerned.
-We are seeing concerted action to

-	stifle democracy and the voices of those who are fighting for it.
+On the Question raised by the honourable Member for Oxford West and Abingdon, Layla Moran, this week meetings of China’s National People’s Congress are taking place behind closed doors.
+We understand that the agenda includes proposals for changes to Hong Kong’s election processes.
+Although the detail is yet to be revealed, these measures might include changes to the election of the Chief Executive, the removal of district councillors from the Chief Executive election committee and the possible introduction of vetting for those standing for public office to ensure that they are described as patriots who govern Hong Kong.
+Such measures, if introduced, would be a further attack on Hong Kong’s rights and freedoms.

+Ahead of possible developments this week, the United Kingdom has raised our concerns, including with the Chinese Ministry of Foreign Affairs, the Hong Kong Government and the Chinese embassy in London, as have many of our international partners.
+The Chinese and Hong Kong authorities can be in no doubt about the seriousness of our concerns.
+Given recent developments, including the imposition of the national security law last year, the imposition of new rules to disqualify elected legislators in November and the mass arrests of activists in January, we are right to be deeply concerned.
+We are seeing concerted action to stifle democracy and the voices of those who are fighting for it.

 There is still time for the Chinese and Hong Kong authorities to step back from further action to restrict the rights and freedoms of Hongkongers, and to respect Hong Kong’s high degree of autonomy.
 We will continue working with our partners to stand up for the people of Hong Kong and hold China to its international obligations, freely assumed under international law, including through the legally binding Sino-British joint declaration.”